Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models: Experimental Setup

 \subsection{Models and Baselines}

-We focus on models with 8B parameters or fewer (SLMs), evaluating four open-source models: Qwen2.5-3B/7B \citep{qwen2025qwen25technicalreport}, Llama3.1-8B \citep{meta_llama31_2024}, and Llama3.2-3B \citep{meta_llama32_2024}.
-For each model, we evaluate three configurations: \textbf{Base} without any modifications, \textbf{Greedy} using greedy decoding for schema generation, and \textbf{PA-Tool} with our proposed method.
-To contextualize SLM performance and quantify PA-Tool's improvements, we also compare against three state-of-the-art closed-source models: GPT-4.1-mini \citep{openai_gpt41mini_2024}, Gemini 2.5 Flash \citep{google_gemini25flash_2025}, and Claude Sonnet 4.5 \citep{anthropic_2025_sonnet}.
+We primarily focus on SLMs, evaluating four open-source models: Qwen2.5-3B/7B \citep{qwen2025qwen25technicalreport}, Llama3.1-8B \citep{meta_llama31_2024}, and Llama3.2-3B \citep{meta_llama32_2024}.
+For each model, we evaluate five configurations: (1) \textbf{Base} uses the original schema in the benchmarks without modifications; (2) \textbf{Greedy} uses greedy decoding to generate deterministic schema names; (3) \textbf{MostFreq} selects the most frequently generated candidate from our sampling process; (4) \textbf{Human} uses schemas where two PhD-level annotators with software engineering backgrounds manually renamed tools to more intuitive names (evaluated only on MetaTool due to RoTBench's large tool sets); (5) \textbf{PA-Tool} applies our peakedness-based method.
+To contextualize SLM performance and quantify PA-Tool's improvements, we also compare against three state-of-the-art closed-source models: GPT-4.1-mini \citep{openai_gpt41mini_2024}, Gemini-2.5-Flash \citep{google_gemini25flash_2025}, and Claude-Sonnet-4.5 \citep{anthropic_2025_sonnet}.